iqis/mod/README.md

 ## Use

-The `mod` package is designed to be used either attached or unattached to your working environment.
+The `mod` package is designed to be used either attached or unattached to your search path.

-If you wish to attach the package:
+The following demonstrations show the package attached:

 ``` r
 require(mod)